bg

 2026-02-26 12:21

-Both Disc Couplings and gear couplings are suitable for high-torque transmission applications.
+Both Disc Couplings and gear couplings are suitable for high-torque transmission working conditions.
 As high-performance flexible couplings capable of compensating shaft misalignment, they differ significantly in working principle and performance characteristics, and are used in distinctly different applications.

 Applications